KilianVoillaume/KilianVoillaume/README.md

 # Kilian Voillaume — Advanced Financial Projects

 Welcome to my GitHub portfolio.
-I’m **Kilian Voillaume**, a finance-focused engineer and Master’s student at **HEC Paris**, combining a strong quantitative mindset with a passion for financial markets.
+I’m **Kilian Voillaume**, a finance-focused engineer and Master’s of finance student, combining a strong quantitative mindset with a passion for financial markets.

-This profile showcases **applied finance projects** I’ve built independently to bridge **theory and market practice** — with a focus on **derivatives pricing, hedging strategies, volatility modelling, and risk management**, implemented in Python and Streamlit.
+This profile showcases **applied finance projects** I’ve built independently to bridge **theory and market practice**, with a focus on **derivatives pricing, hedging strategies, volatility modelling, and risk management**, implemented in Python and Streamlit.

 My aim: to deepen my understanding of financial markets by translating theory into practice — building tools and analyses that help me (and others) explore, test, and internalise the mechanics of risk, pricing, and execution.